mjnagel/k3d-irsa/README.md

 ## Create your k3d cluster

-Note that the volume mount requires that this be run from this repo, or modify the command as necessary:
+Note that the volume mount requires that this be run from this repo, or modify the command as necessary to volume mount from a different location.

 ```console
 k3d cluster create -v $(pwd):/irsa \